Should you buy an off the plan property, or one that is already established?

 - Some property investors have profited from ‘flipping’, i.e. paying the deposit, waiting for their investment property to rise in value then reselling, often before settlement, at a profit.

-Example: In one of my partners off the plan purchases, she couldn’t afford to buy a property at the time.
-To get into the property market, she bought off the plan and used the next two years to save the rest of the money required.
-The advantage in her words was, “it made sure I stopped spending money on clothes & shoes”, and forced her to save the deposit and additional funds required.
-Ten years later and she still owns this property that has been a good growth asset for her.
+Example: A first home buyer couldn’t afford to buy a property at the time.
+To get into the property market they bought off the plan and used the next two years to save the rest of the money required.
+Putting a deposit down forced the first home buyer to save the additional funds required.

 … And the Dangers